Ather Electric Bike

 In a market where vehicle sales are about 15 Million a year in which 5:1 market is captured only by petrol powered 2 wheelers, introducing a new segment and to make it succeed is no joke.

 In the year 2014, Flipkart founders Sachin Bansal and Binny Bansal invested $1 million in their Ather Energy after seeing their potential.
 Later that company receives 12 million dollars from Tiger Group to invest in development.
 In 2016 Hero MotoCorp invested a huge amount of 30 million dollars.
 You can’t attract investors unless we have some potential.

 If we see what Tesla is doing, they are making solar panels, by which we can collect energy in batteries.
-Through that battery we can power home and our vehicle.
-As of now Ather is not there yet, they are just starting their journey but in a right direction.
+Through that battery, we can power the home and our vehicle.
+As of now, Ather is not there yet, they are just starting their journey but in the right direction.

 Electric scooters are used to be ugly and low power with low range, but Ather changed that.
 Their flagship model Ather 450 looks stunning, It can speed 40 kmph in 3.9 seconds and it has a top speed of 80kmph with a range of 75km.
 Which is great for city commuting.

 It even has a reverse mode, It acts just like a car.
 They released an app to get interact with the vehicle, to know its charging status, to book a service and more.
 And the best part is that instead of a speedometer they are giving a 7-inch touch screen where we can take or reject calls, navigate through maps etc without having to take out our phone.

 Surely Ather vehicles are not for everyone, at least for now, they have targeted city commuters.
 As of now they launched in Bangalore and are offering charging points all over the city. but if they managed to do this in their first attempt, we can be sure they will be better in the coming years.